 Zachariah puts the “fear of God” into the nations daring to ignore this festival during the Millennial Kingdom.
 But don’t let this frighten you, because Tabernacles is the most spectacular, pageantry-filled extravaganzas of Israel’s seven festivals.
 It is an honor for people to participate in it.
 So, suffice it to say, these few facts reveal the tremendous importance of Tabernacles.

 (Transition) Now let’s consider some significant insights to the Festival of Tabernacles.

 This is the reason it’s called Tabernacles or the Festival of Sukkot/Booths.
 Moses instructed worshipers to construct frail, makeshift shelters as reminders of their ancestors’ forty-year journey through the wilderness.
 After piecing together their tents, the participants would then live in them for seven days.
-In so doing, it would remind them of how God kept Moses and the Israelis safe, even in a flimsy tent during their four decade journey through the desert!
+In so doing, it would remind them of how God kept Moses and the Israelis safe, even in flimsy tents, during their four-decade journey through the desert!

 It was God’s way of reminding worshipers of what he could do for his people when they were pressed into the most desolate places.

 While that is an important reason for observing Tabernacles, there is another question to ask: Why does God love the tents of Israel so much that he asks Believers to live them for seven days a year?
 Further, why has God constructed an affinity with tents throughout the Bible?
 I want to give you a few passages where God identifies with tents:

 “God is renowned in Judah; in Israel his name is great.
 (2) His tent is in Salem [or, Jerusalem], his dwelling place in Zion” (Psalm 76:1—2).